LisetRoos/.github/profile/README.md

 The Pendulum project is run by [Tweede golf](https://tweedegolf.nl/en).

 We thank [Prossimo](https://www.memorysafety.org/) and the [NLnet Foundation](https://nlnet.nl/) for their substantial support for the initial development.
+We are also grateful to [Sovereign Tech Fund](https://sovereigntechfund.de/en/) for their funding.